How Workers Comp Insurance Gets Weaponized Against Small Biz

 States like Florida and Georgia explicitly state that “independent contractors” are excluded from Workers Compensation.
 Yet I just finished testifying in a court case in Georgia, where the dispute was over just such an independent contractor.
 That’s because what isn’t so explicitly known is that to be excluded, an “independent contractor” in that state has to meet certain specific criteria to be genuinely considered an excluded “independent contractor”.
 And there exists, in that state, no authority that can rule, in advance of a claim for injury, whether a particular “independent contractor” is truly independent enough to be excluded.
 So insurance companies routinely charge for 1099 workers, in spite of a lot of small business people thinking that “independent contractors” are excluded.

 Plus, because almost all of the people who are trained in those complicated rules work for the insurance companies, it can be very difficult for employers to figure out if a Shock Audit contains significant errors.
-(They often do, by the way.)
+(They often do contain such errors, in my experience.)
 Agents aren’t typically trained in these complicated rules, so they are often of very limited help in finding or correcting such errors.
 Those agents who do have some understanding of these rules typically aren’t dealing with small accounts in the Assigned Risk plan.
 The licensing requirements just don’t require insurance agents or brokers to get the same kind of specialized training that premium auditors do.

 And insurance regulators typically aren’t able to help much with disputes over these Shock Audits.
 Workers Comp premium charges involve complicated and technical rules and insurance regulators nowadays often don’t have the trained personnel to handle such disputes.